-All investments in associates and joint ventures are accounted for at cost except for Fondo Capital Privado Pactia Inmobiliario which is carried at fair value.
-Of these investments the only one listed on the stock market is Grupo de Inversiones Suramericana S.A. whose market value at 31 December 2021 is \$30,000 pesos per common share (2020 \$25,280 pesos per common share).
-Even as the market value of the share is lower than the book value, no impairment is generated because the business fundamentals and the valuation performed do not imply loss of value (Note 16.6).
-The value of the unit of Fondo Capital Privado Pactia Inmobiliario is \$12,263.48 pesos (2020 \$11,708.19 pesos).
+All investments in associates and joint ventures are recorded at cost, except for the Fondo de Capital Privado Pactia Inmobiliario, which is recorded at fair value.
+Of these investments, the only one listed on the stock market is Grupo de Inversiones Suramericana S.A. whose stock market value as of 31 December 2022 for common shares is \$42,000 pesos per common share (2021 \$30,000 pesos per common share).